1j01/window-switcher/README.md

 ## TODO

 - Compile the scripts into executables
-  - Figure out how to handle the `resources` folder
+  - Figure out how to handle the resources needed for the app switcher (embed but allow them to be overridden with external files?)
   - Create GitHub release
   - Simplify installation instructions
 - Add screenshots/gifs

+## Development

+- The script will automatically reload if you press Ctrl+S on a window with the script's name in the title
+- The [VS Code extension for AutoHotkey v2](https://marketplace.visualstudio.com/items?itemName=thqby.vscode-autohotkey2-lsp) provides auto-formatting among many other features